-Microsoft Open Source Code of Conduct
+Microsoft Open Source

 This code of conduct outlines expectations for participation in Microsoft-managed open source communities, as well as steps for reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all.
 People violating this code of conduct may be banned from the community.